John-Allard/treemble-site/docs/circular-trees.md

 2. **First click** = center of the circle.
 An overlay helps you align with the circular branches.
 3. **Second click** = break point angle (the gap in the branches).

 A banner confirms when both are set.
-A marker will indicate the break point on the screen and radial / angular cross hair overlay will replace the Cartesian one.
+A marker will indicate the break point on the screen and a radial / angular cross hair overlay will replace the Cartesian one.

 ![Circular labels](/img/Docs/center_selection.png)